 The Ohio STEM Learning Network has its origins in two entities – Battelle and the Ohio Business Roundtable – that joined hands with the Bill & Melinda Gates Foundation, the State of Ohio and dozens of other partners and stakeholders to create the nation’s first-ever statewide network for STEM education.

 In 2007, Governor Ted Strickland signed H.B.119, which allocated an unprecedented $13 million to establish STEM schools and programs in Ohio.
-Inspired by the governor’s support, the Bill & Melinda Gates Foundation awarded a $12 million grant to create a sophisticated, yet elegantly simple network of STEM hubs, hosts, platform schools and programs to infuse STEM literacy and disseminate knowledge throughout the state.
+Inspired by the governor’s support, the Bill & Melinda Gates Foundation awarded a $12 million grant to create a network of STEM hubs, hosts, platform schools and programs to infuse STEM literacy and disseminate knowledge throughout the state.

 In January of 2008, the Ohio Business Roundtable, Battelle and the Bill & Melinda Gates Foundation joined with the governor and state legislators on Metro’s campus to announce the creation of OSLN.